 The Germans retreated along the Southern bank of Holland Diep, a tributary of the Maas River.
 They pulled out of Willemstad on their way to the Moerdijk bridgehead where the German forces, on November 9, used the bridgehead’s railway and motorway bridges to cross Holland Diep heading north.
 These were the last bridges available for the withdrawal from the vital Scheldt Estuary.

 By early November, after completing four phases of the operation, the First Canadian Army successfully cleared both banks of the estuary.
 With the enemy gone from the area, the time-consuming mine-clearing operations began.
 It took three weeks of painstaking work to clear 250 mines, and on November 28, the first convoy entered the port of Antwerp, led by the Canadian-built freighter Fort Cataraqui.

 The Battle of the Scheldt was a major defeat for Nazi Germany.
-They suffered between 10,000 – 12,000 casualties and over 41,000 were taken prisoner.
-The Allied victory came at a high cost.
-At the end of the five-week offensive half of the 12,873 casualties (killed, wounded, or missing) of the First Canadian Army where Canadian.
+They suffered between 10,000-12,000 casualties and over 41,000 were taken prisoner.
+However, the Allied victory came at a high cost.
+At the end of the five-week offensive half of the 12,873 casualties (killed, wounded, or missing) of the First Canadian Army were Canadian.